Vietnam.vn - Nền tảng quảng bá Việt Nam

 In previous decades, the civil service exam tended to be less competitive as many graduates opted to seek higher-paying jobs in the private sector.
 But in recent years, the job security and generous benefits of the public sector have become more attractive than ever.

-Graduates today often spend months studying for civil service exams because they know that only with super high scores will they have a chance of getting an interview.
+Graduates today often spend months studying for civil service exams because they know that only by getting super high scores will they have a chance to get an interview.
 Tutoring companies have emerged with the sole focus of training graduates to pass the civil service exam.

 On social platform Douban, many people are looking for civil service exam preparation partners with a commitment to study at least 10 hours a day.
-Some students have complained about failing the exam six times or finding out they are competing with 1,000 other candidates for jobs.
+Some students have complained about failing the exam six times or finding themselves competing with 1,000 other candidates for jobs.

 Data from Huatu Education, another professional tutoring company, shows that competition is particularly fierce in central and western China.